Orthic Consolidated – Reference

 Images for these are burried in the Supplement, Notes on Reporting.
 These ones don’t seem to follow any specific rule.

-sup pg 12 Supplement:
+sup pg 12

 notwithstanding, number, obedient, opportunity, over, page, pages, paper, part, party, particular, peculiar, people, perceives, person, philo-, philosophy, plaintif, print, practice, preconceived, present,